/

 Advisories

-Chainguard Image for jmx-exporter-bitnami-fips
+Chainguard Container for jmx-exporter-bitnami-fips

 The jmx-exporter-bitnami-fips Chainguard Image is used to expose JVM metrics for Prometheus to consume, as a helper container in any Bitnami Helm chart that supports jmx metrics.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/jmx-exporter-bitnami-fips:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes